sercankulcu/sercankulcu.github.io/_fun/how-to-listen-to-space-dye-vest.md

 Turn it up.

-And if it is already at full volume, there is nothing left to do.
+And if it is already as loud as it can go, there is nothing left to adjust.

-Let it sit in your stomach.